 Saint Jean Pied de Port

-But… From where do I start the Camino?
+But… where do I start the Camino?

 Important!
 Keep in mind that if you are going to do it by bike, Ponferrada will be your starting point to meet the minimum requirements and be able to receive the Compostela.